Ph.D., Speech Communication, Southern Illinois University at Carbondale

 CST 612 Communication and Conflict Transformation

 Kellett, P.M.
-Connaughton, S., & Cheney, G. (in progress).
+Connaughton, S., & Cheney, G. (2020, in production).
 (Ed’s.)
 Transforming conflict and building peace: Communication strategies for engaged scholarship and practice.
 New York, NY: Peter Lang.

 Kellett, P.M. & Hawkins, J.M.
 (2019) (Ed’s).
 Women’s narratives of health disruption and illness: Within and across their life stories.
 Lanham, MD: Lexington Books.